Analytic combinatorics of connected graphs: Introduction

-Connected graphs appear naturally in various application, which motivates their study.
-They are also the atoms of graphs, so their analysis informs about the typical structure of random graphs.
-This was illustrated by the work of \cite{ER60}, which introduced the analysis of random graphs and the probabilistic approach.
-They proved that when the ratio of the number~$m$ of edges over the number~$n$ of vertices is less than~$1/2$ (\emph{sub-critical graphs}), the size of the largest component of a typical graph is~$\bigO(\log(n))$, while it becomes~$\exactbigO(n)$ for \emph{super-critical graphs}, for which~$m/n$ is greater than~$1/2$.
-More precise results were derived by \cite{JKLP93} in the sub-critical and critical ranges (when~$m/n$ is close to~$1/2$), applying analytic combinatorics and the results of \cite{W80}.
-Super-critical random graphs were not investigated in this paper, as they typically contain a giant component.
-Indeed, the excess of this component grows linearly with its number of vertices, and the generating function of such connected graphs was not available in a tractable form for asymptotics analysis (this point is also discussed at the end of Section~\ref{sec:def_graphs}).
-One of the contributions of the present paper is the derivation of such a generating function (Theorem~\ref{th:exact_csg}).
-We now plan to extend our work and derive precise results on the structure of super-critical random graphs.
+A second motivation is the analysis of the typical structure of random graphs. \cite{ER60} started this study, following a probabilistic approach.
+One of their most striking result is that a typical random graph with $n$ vertices and $m = \exactbigO(n)$ edges \begin{itemize} \item contains only trees and unicycles if $\lim_{n \to + \infty} m/n < 1/2$, \item contains only trees, unicycles, and a unique \emph{giant component} if $\lim_{n \to + \infty} m/n > 1/2$. \end{itemize} In the first case, the graph is said to be \emph{sub-critical}, and \emph{super-critical} in the second case.
+Precise results were derived by \cite{JKLP93} in the \emph{critical case}, which corresponds to $m/n = 1/2 + \bigO(n^{-1/3})$.
+They proved that those graphs contain only components of bounded excess, with high probability.
+This work, based on analytic combinatorics, used the expressions of the generating functions of connected graphs with a fixed excess obtained by \cite{W80}.
+However, the excess of the giant component typically grows linearly with its number of vertices, and the generating function of such component was not known in a form allowing asymptotic analysis (this point is also discussed in Section~\ref{sec:outline}).
+Thus, the structure of super-critical random graphs has not been yet investigated using analytic combinatorics.
+One of the contributions of the present paper is the derivation of such a generating function (Theorem~\ref{th:csg_exact}), and the tools to analyze it.
+In a future contribution, we plan to extend the present work and derive precise results on the structure of super-critical random graphs.

-A third motivation for the derivation of a new proof for the asymptotics of connected graphs is that each proof might be extended to various generalizations of the classic model of graphs.
-We are working on the structure of random graphs with degree constraints (to follow \cite{EdPR16}, non-uniform hypergraphs (\cite{EdPhp15}), and inhomogeneous graphs (\cite{EdP15, PR14}).
+A third motivation for the derivation of a new proof for the asymptotics of connected graphs is that each proof might be extended to various generalizations of the classical graph model.
+We are currently working on the structure of random graphs with degree constraints (to extend the work of \cite{EdPR16}), of non-uniform hypergraphs (\cite{EdPhp15}), and of inhomogeneous graphs (\cite{EdP15, PR14}).